hannahhennighausen/hannahhennighausen.github.io/index.md

 # Teaching

 **Instructor** <br />
-Principles of Microeconomics, Spring 2022, University of Alaska Anchorage Principles of Microeconomics, Fall 2021, University of Alaska Anchorage, _Rating: 4.7/5_ <br />
+Principles of Microeconomics, Spring 2022, University of Alaska Anchorage <br />
+Principles of Microeconomics, Fall 2021, University of Alaska Anchorage, _Rating: 4.7/5_ <br />
 Principles of Microeconomics, Fall 2020, University of Alaska Anchorage, _Rating: 4.6/5_ <br />
 Quantitative Methods in Economic Research, Fall 2019, University of Graz, _No ratings collected_ <br />